 Join Alan Morinis in a new and unique course that will deepen your understanding and practice of Mussar.
-Focusing on Mussar practice, Alan will lead you through eight audio sessions and three live, interactive sessions.
+Alan will lead you through eight audio sessions and three video sessions.
 In addition, you’ll log your practice sessions, journal using Alan’s prompts, and participate in a moderated discussion board.
 If you wish, optional personal coaching is available.

 The ideas that guide our practice are essential to the process and that is why we spend the whole first session of this program focused on the practice of learning a Mussar text.